 In the scenario where LON is starting up, after a cache starts, it sends a notification to NYC.
 Following this, NYC starts a unidirectional state transfer to LON.

 1.7.
-Client connections across sites
+Client connections across clusters

 Active/Passive